Lukasz13866417/GPU_SDL_Drawing/README.md

 - To fetch results after you're done with 3D rendering in a given frame, you simply call ```DepthBuffer```'s ```finishFrame()```.
 This method returns the color bitmap for this frame.
 You can draw it onto the screen with libs like SDL (used here).
 - You can also ```clear``` the buffer (e.g. at the beginning of 3D rendering in a given frame).
 ## My idea
 My goal was to challenge myself and do as LITTLE research about 3D rendering as possible.
+Going into this, I didn't even know how a 3D point is projected onto a 2D screen.
 With very basic knowledge (like, what a depth buffer is) I derived all the formulas myself.
 In the furture I might add my derivations to this README.
 I think my approach might have been somewhat nonstandard. <br><br>